 Takeaway: The reforms in the FAA reauthorization bill proposed by Chairman Schuster face stiff opposition from House and Senate Democrats, as well as from some in the aviation industry.
-Senator John Thune (R-SD), Chairman of the Senate Committee on Commerce, Science & Transportation, has expressed openness to the possibility of creating an independent Air Traffic Control System, but has cautioned that whatever plan Congress settles on should not deviate too far from what various aviation sectors currently pay to use the system.
+Senator John Thune (R-SD), Chairman of the Senate Committee on Commerce, Science & Transportation, has expressed openness to the possibility of creating an independent Air Traffic Control System, but has cautioned that whatever plan Congress settles on should not deviate too pay to use the system.
 Given these and other concerns, House leadership has elected to shelve Chairman Schuster's bill for now.
 Given this development, odds are that another short term extension will be needed before the current authorization extension expires at the end of March.